GoogleCloudPlatform/podcast/site/content/post/episode-26-war-dragons-with-gustavo-ambrozio/index.md

 GUSTAVO: Yeah, we've been doing analytics on the Cloud for, like, since the beginning of Pocket Gems.
 Like, basically, this--we always have a lot of heavy analytics on the Cloud for all of our games, right?
 So we have already this built into all of our games.
 We have a common platform that every game sends all their events and all the data that we need to figure out what are users enjoying, here?
 What are users not enjoying?
 Right?
 We'd use it to do A/B testing to see if a new feature is something that the users are gonna like or not, and then we decide to release features based on that data.
 FRANCESC: Cool.
 Are you also using analytics not only for features but also to, like, analyze performance and stuff like that?
 GUSTAVO: Yeah, so one part of the analytics that we do is collect performance from devices so you know, like, we can split by device type and by platform, and we know what places of the game are slowing down the user, where places are using too much memory.
 So we can also use that data to drive our development to make our game perform faster, have, you know, better FPS.
 We're always trying to have, like, very smooth animation, and it's--which is really hard with the range of devices that we work with.
 Like, if you have a very high-end device, it's easy to do that.
 But when you go to the lower-end devices, that we still want to support because still a lot of people are using those devices, it becomes really, really hard.
 And having all that data to help us focus on an area of the game that we need to improve performance and make the game smoother for everyone.
 MARK: Great.
 So obviously you've got a backend infrastructure.
-You're on our podcast which probably means you're using Google Cloud Platform.
+You're on our podcast which probably means you're using Google Cloud.
 GUSTAVO: Yes.
 MARK: Do you want to tell us a little bit about like, sort of, what backend infrastructure you're using, how you're using it, that sort of stuff?
 GUSTAVO: Yeah, we've been using Google App Engine heavily since the beginning of Pocket Gems.
 So, like, from the first game that when, you know, our founders were--the company was just two people, the two founders, they started using Google App Engine, and we haven't looked back.
 Like, Google App Engine has worked for us really, really well and has continued to work with every game that we build.
 So we use Google App Engine a lot.
 We use Datastore a lot.
 We use probably every feature that Google App Engine has to offer we are using in very different ways, very, we think, innovative ways that we've used Google App Engine.
 There's a--I don't know if you want to mention the talk we did at GCP Next.